Applications for our 2019 Board of Directors are now open. Click here to get started!

-Board approves final slate of invitations for 2017 Board of Directors: October 26
+Board approves final slate of invitations for 2019 board of directors: October 31, 2018

-Q&A on serving on the YNPN Triangle NC Board of Directors
+Q&A - Serving on the YNPN Triangle NC Board of Directors

 A. Don't let being new or having no previous board experience stop you from applying!
 This is one of the reasons why YNPN Triangle NC exists: to create a safe space to practice professional skills and gain the experience of serving on a board.
 The General Director position, created in 2016, can be considered an "entry-level" position and is meant to provide a gateway for board service.
 This is a perfect role for someone who is interested in being more involved in this chapter but is either unsure or not yet ready to take on the responsibility of managing their own committee.

 A. Great question!
 We ask our board members to commit a minimum of 10 hours each month to YNPN Triangle NC (this number increases to 15 - 20 hours a month for Chairs).
 This includes attending monthly board meetings, committee meetings, and events.
-Thanks to our friends at YNPN Twin Cities, here's a general breakdown of how our current board members allot their time each month:
+Here's a general breakdown of how our current board members spend their time each month:

-Attending YNPN socials, professional development events (2 – 4 hours/month)
+- Attending YNPN Triangle NC events when able (2 hours/month)

-Responding to YNPN Board emails in a timely fashion (2 hours/week)
+- Responding to board communications in a timely fashion as needed

-A. Our Board of Directors offers both one-year and two-year positions.
+A. Our board of directors offers both one-year and two-year positions.
 Our one-year positions are known as General Directors.
-As a General Director, you are a voting board member and asked to attend meetings and events.
-Additionally, General Directors are asked to serve on one of our committees.
+As a General Director, you are a voting board member and asked to participate in meetings and events.
+Additionally, General Directors serve on at least one committee (Programming, Summit, Fundraising, and/or Marketing & Communications).
 We encourage General Directors to serve on committees that may be out of their typical experience in order to develop new skills and knowledge.

-Our Executive Committee is made up of the more traditional positions, including:
+Our board is made up of the following roles:

 - Governance Chair

-Chair positions typically ask for more volunteer time each month, roughly 15 - 20 hours compared to the 10 hours that General Directors can ask.
+Chair positions typically require more volunteer time each month, roughly 15 - 20 hours compared to the 10 hours that General Director positions require.
 But, it fluctuates.
 Some months are lighter than others.
-We can adapt and be flexible too because life happens - people get married, take vacations, switch jobs.
+We can adapt and be flexible, too, because life happens - people get married, take vacations, switch jobs.
 This is where we stress the values of transparency, accountability, and knowing when to ask for help.

-A. Besides being awesome, here are some of the responsibilities we ask our Chairs to take on as part of their service to the board:
+A. Here are some of the responsibilities we ask our Chairs to take on as part of their service to the board:

-- Submit monthly report to Adminstrator by the designated time
+- Submit monthly committee report to the Adminstrator in a timely manner

 - Communicate with committee members frequently